DataScientest-Studio/Aerobot/aerobotpackages/README.md

 by Ioannis Stasinopoulos, 11.09.2022

-Define as many modules as you need, like in 'aerobotfunctions.py', which is a module containing function definitions.
+Define as many modules as you need, like in 'aerobotfunctions.py', which is a module containing a dummy function definition.
+The custom-package should 'bring' along its necessary packages: make sure you import within the .py file all the packages that your functions / classes need, e.g. numpy, pandas etc.

 Then, in the '__init__.py' file, add:
 ```